post-duif/integration-listmonk-wordpress-plugin/README.md

 This plugin uses the well-documented listmonk API to send data from your WordPress server to the listmonk server over HTTPS.

 ## Requirements
-This plugin uses cURL to communicate with the listmonk API.
-It needs to be enabled on your server.
-Your listmonk server should be accessible over HTTPS.
+- A listmonk server accessible over HTTPS
+- The server WordPress is running on should have cURL enabled.

 ## Future plans
 I plan to include an option to add a custom checkout field to this plugin, which would remove the need for installing another plugin to create a custom checkout field named "newsletter_optin".